algorandfoundation/docs/docs/reference/cli/goal/node/start.md

-Init the specified Algorand node.
+Initialize the specified Algorand node.